-The Longley-Rice model [Ric67], [Lon68] is applicable to point-to-point communication systems in the frequency range from 40 MHz to 100 GHz, over different kinds of terrain.
+The Longley-Ryce model is applicable to point-to-point communication systems in the frequency range from 40 MHz to 100 GHz, over different kinds of terrain.
 The median transmission loss is predicted using the path geometry of the terrain profile and the refractivity of the troposphere.
 Geometric optics techniques (primarily the 2-ray ground reflection model) are used to predict signal strengths within the radio horizon.
-Diffraction losses over isolated obstacles are estimated using the Fresnel-Kirchoff knife-edge models.
-Forward scatter theory is used to make troposcatter predictions over long distances, and far field diffraction losses in double horizon paths are predicted using a modified Van der Pol-Bremmer method.
-The Longley-Rice propagation prediction model is also referred to as the ITS irregular terrain model.
+Diffraction losses over isolated obstacles are estimated using the Fresnel-Kirchoff knife- edge models.
+Forward scatter theory is used to make troposcatter predictions over long distances.